-In our report, On the 2025 board agenda, we draw on insights from our global Board Leadership Centre network to highlight eight key issues to keep in mind as boards consider and carry out their 2025 agendas.
+In our report, On the 2026 Board Agenda, we draw on insights from KPMG’s global Board Leadership Centre, to highlight seven key challenges directors should prioritise in 2026.

 Download the report

-Top boardroom priorities for 2025: Eight key challenges
+Top boardroom priorities for 2026: seven key challenges

 Contact us